WTF is

 • There is no vaccine to prevent hepatitis C.

-• Don’t share injection equipment such as needles, syringes, cottons, cookers, and tourniquets or personal hygiene items, such as toothbrushes, nail clippers, tweezers, or razors which could have other people’s blood on them.
+• Do not share injection equipment (e.g., needles, syringes, cottons, cookers, tourniquets), smoking or snorting devices, or personal hygiene items (e.g., toothbrushes, nail clippers, tweezers, razors) which could have other peopleā€™s blood on them.

 • The hepatitis C virus can live outside of the body and on surfaces for up to six weeks, depending on the environment.